A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

 \section{Join Processing}

-RDF stores employ diverse query processing strategies, but all require translating logical operators, which represent the query, into ``physical operators'', which implement algorithms for efficient evaluation of the operation.
-The most important such operators -- as discussed in this section -- are (equi-)joins.
+RDF stores employ diverse query processing strategies, but all require translating logical operators that represent the query, into ``physical operators'' that implement algorithms for efficient evaluation of the operation.
+The most important such operators -- as we now discuss -- are natural joins.